healthreimb_level2_title

 COBRA

 HRAs are subject to COBRA.
 Employees experiencing a qualified event must be given the opportunity for continued participation in the HRA offered by the employer.
-If an employee experiences a COBRA qualifying event and makes a COBRA election for the HRA, the employer determines what to charge the employee a premium in order to continue their participation.
+If an employee experiences a COBRA qualifying event and makes a COBRA election for the HRA, the employer determines the premium amount the employee must pay to continue participation.

-At the beginning of the Plan year, the employer should establish a reasonable premium amount applicable to the HRA benefit being offered, this decision should take into account the benefit offered for single vs. family.
-As the premium is determined at the beginning of the Plan year, it cannot take into consideration an employee’s account balance at the time of a qualifying event.
+At the beginning of the plan year, the employer should establish a reasonable premium amount applicable to the HRA benefit being offered.
+This decision should consider the benefit offered for single vs. family.
+As the premium is determined at the beginning of the plan year, it cannot take into consideration an employee's account balance at the time of a qualifying event.